Manhattan Center: Events

 The Manhattan Center became a hot spot for "big band" dances as well as trade shows, union meetings and other social functions.

-Among the diverse events held here throughout the decades that followed were radio broadcasts, recordings and performances by such acts as Bunny Berigan, Paul Robeson, Judy Garland, Harry Belafonte, Perry Como, Leonard Bernstein, David Bowie, Grateful Dead, Bob Marley, Franco Luambo, Evanescence, Tool and Alison Moyet, among others.

-WWF Monday Night Raw recorded its inaugural episode at the Grand Ballroom on January 11, 1993.
+WWE Raw recorded its inaugural episode at the Grand Ballroom on January 11, 1993.
 A special Raw 25th anniversary special was co-hosted with the Barclays Center on January 22, 2018.
 The Hammerstein Ballroom has hosted Extreme Championship Wrestling events in the years before its closing and in its revivals in 2005 and 2006.
 Since 2006, the Manhattan Center has played host to yearly Ring of Honor events, both in the Grand Ballroom and the Hammerstein Ballroom.
 In 2014, TNA taped multiple episodes of their Impact Wrestling TV program at the Grand Ballroom on June 25–27, and then again August 5–7 and in 2015 also held their debut on Destination America and taped upcoming episodes on January 7–9.
+Game Changer Wrestling held their first event at the Hammerstein Ballroom on January 23, 2022.

 Several seasons of NBC's America's Got Talent were taped there.

 The Manhattan Center was home to Al Jazeera America's main studio and production facilities.